Pentagon Rolls Out FY2015 Budget, 2014 QDR Aimed at Future Years Sequester

 Where Are the Justification Books?

 Finally, also repeating last year’s precedent, despite a budget request made after the legal deadline, the Administration could not be bothered to publicly release procurement and RDTE justification books alongside with the overview.
+These detailed documents were later made available over several days in mid-March.

 Additional Readings & Sources